kdd-lab/tv-commercials-dataset/README.md

 If you use this methodology or the dataset, please cite:

 > Fadda D., Bellante G., Rinzivillo S., et al.
-> *Four Decades of Italian TV Commercials: Visual, Audio, and Linguistic Feature Descriptors*
+> *A dataset of four decades of Italian TV commercials: visual, audio, and linguistic feature descriptors*
 > Zenodo (2025).
 DOI: [10.5281/zenodo.17127245](https://doi.org/10.5281/zenodo.17127245)

 ---